...

 Some examples of how you would benefit from having your claim represented under a CFA:

-• You will not pay any upfront charges for your solicitor’s services.
+• You will not pay any upfront charges for the work your solicitor does on your case.

-• You will not pay any ongoing charges for your solicitor’s services.
+• You will not pay any ongoing charges for the services provided by your solicitor.

-• If your claim fails, you will not be charged at all for your solicitor’s services.
+• If your claim fails, you will not be charged at all for your solicitor’s work.

-• If you have a successful medical negligence claim, you will have a success fee deducted from your compensation.
+• If you have a successful medical negligence claim, you will have a success fee taken from your monetary compensation.
 A success fee is a small percentage that is capped by law.

 Contact Us